vict-shevchenko/reactive-mobx-form/docs/api/props.md

 **`reset` : function**
 Function to return form to initial state.
 Input fields are returned to their initial values.
 Control Arrays are returned to initial amount if were added.

+**`setAllTouched` : function**
+Function to mark all form fields as touched.
+Useful if you need to indicate an error.

 **`destroy` : function**
 Function to manually unregister form in `formStore`.